christocracy/cordova-plugin-background-geolocation/README.md

 `enabled` | `Boolean` | true/false (true when location services are enabled)

 ### backgroundGeoLocation.showLocationSettings()
-NOTE: Android only
+Platform: iOS >= 8.0, Android

 Show system settings to allow configuration of current location sources.

 ### backgroundGeoLocation.watchLocationMode(success, fail)
-NOTE: Android only
+Platform: Android

 Method can be used to detect user changes in location services settings.
 If user enable or disable location services then success callback will be executed.